 Frontiers in Clinical Drug Research – Hematology

-The second volume of this series features 5 chapters that cover a variety of topics including:
+The fourth volume of this series features 5 reviews:

 - - TRP Channels: Potential Therapeutic Targets in Blood Disorders

 - - Hypercoagulable States: Clinical Symptoms, Laboratory Markers and Management

 - - Advanced Applications of Gene Therapy in the Treatment of Hematologic Disorders